 - In 2014, this led to 1,132 prosecutions

 - The charity's prosecution success rate is 98.9%, according to 2014 RSPCA figures

 In a joint statement, Battersea Dogs and Cats Home, Blue Cross, Cats Protection, the Dogs Trust and the PDSA said they feared that without the RSPCA, "many cases of unacceptable animal abuse would go unprosecuted".

 The committee also recommended the maximum penalty for animal welfare crimes should be increased from 51 weeks to five years.

 And it called for a ban on the third party sale of dogs, so they would only be available from licensed, regulated breeders or approved rehoming organisations.

 Neither the SSPCA (the Scottish equivalent of the RSPCA) nor the Ulster Society for the Prevention of Cruelty to Animals (USPCA) bring prosecutions, as the RSPCA does in England and Wales.

-Correction 11 April 2017: This page has been amended following a complaint that was upheld by the BBC's Editorial Complaints Unit.
+Correction 11 April 2017: This page, first published on 16 November 2016, has been amended following a complaint that was upheld by the BBC's Editorial Complaints Unit.